Ricardo-Luis/ME2/website/installation.md

 ## Step 4: Sharing a notebook

 After working on your notebook (your code is autosaved when you run it), you will find your notebook file in the folder we created in step 3.
-This the file that you can share with others, or submit as your homework assignment to Canvas.
+This the file that you can share with others.